weakish/docs-en/views/realtime-guide-senior.md

 #### Signatures for Creating Conversations

-Below is the format of signatures for creating conversations:
+Below is the format of strings for creating conversations:

 ```
 appid:clientid:sorted_member_ids:timestamp:nonce